 |Commissioned||7 Oct 1943||Oblt.
 Hans Fiedler|

 Decommissioned on 27 June 1944 at Bergen, Norway, after being badly damaged by gunfire and depth charges from two Norwegian Mosquito aircraft (333 Sqn RAF/H & R) west of Bergen on 16 June.

 Cannibalized for spare parts and broken up in 1944.

 16 Jun 1944

-Two Norwegian Mosquito aircraft (Sqdn 333, pilots Erling U. Johansen and Lauritz Humlen) attacked the boat with 57mm cannon fire and depth charges causing severe damage.
-The boat aborted its patrol and was removed from active duty on arrival due to damage.
+Two Norwegian Mosquito aircraft (333 Sqdn RAF, pilots Erling U. Johansen and Lauritz Humlen) hit the boat with 57mm cannon fire and depth charges causing severe damage.
+The boat was forced to return to base and was removed from active service on arrival due to the damage.
 (Sources: Blair, vol 2, page 594)

 1 recorded attack on this boat.